Updated January 29, 2019

 View the RFP >>

 The National Environmental Policy Act (NEPA) scoping period and National Historic Preservation Act (NHPA) public comment period began on September 28, 2018.
-The Presidio Trust Board of Directors will host a Public Meeting and Scoping Session on October 18, 2018.
-Scoping comments are due on November 16, 2018.
+The Presidio Trust Board of Directors hosted a Public Meeting and Scoping Session on October 18, 2018.
+Scoping comments were due on November 16, 2018.
+View the comments received in the